MichaelPGriffin/BitmapTracer/README.md

 The .bas file will contain macro that can be imported into an Excel workbook as a VBA module.
 The macro draws the outline of the bitmap image as an Excel shape.

+Future plans:
+    Introduce a classifier to convert raw images into black and white bitmap files.